Global Atomic Updates the Situation in The Republic of Niger

-TORONTO, July 27, 2023 /CNW/ - Global Atomic Corporation ("Global Atomic" or the "Company") (TSX: GLO) (FRANKFURT: G12) (OTCQX: GLATF) announced today that its development of the Dasa Project continues to advance.
-Following the recent resignation of the President in Niger, the Company's Dasa Project remains unaffected other than the borders and airport have been temporarily closed which will interrupt our supply lines in the short term.
+TORONTO, July 31, 2023 /CNW/ - Global Atomic Corporation ("Global Atomic" or the "Company"); (TSX: GLO) (Frankfurt: G12) (OTCQX: GLATF) announced today that its entire team in the Republic of Niger is safe and that the Dasa Project remains fully engaged in opening up access to the ore body and preparing the plant site for construction.

-As the safety and security of our employees in the capital of Niamey and at the Project site is of utmost importance, we have been reassured to know that various branches of the military are maintaining peace and stability in the country.
-We have also been informed that the ruling political party remains in place and that a new Head of State will be appointed.

-With an infrastructure that has supported uranium mining for over 50 years, an experienced mining work force and the highest-grade uranium deposit in Africa, Global Atomic remains committed to the development of the Dasa Project and the ensuing benefits to our shareholders and the people of Niger.
+Stephen Roman, President & CEO of Global Atomic stated, "While the situation in Niger remains volatile and there has been protesting in some parts of the capital, the rest of the country remains calm.
+Importantly, our people remain safe and normal business is being conducted at our offices and development of the Dasa Project continues."

 Global Atomic Corporation (www.globalatomiccorp.com) is a publicly listed company that provides a unique combination of high-grade uranium mine development and cash-flowing zinc concentrate production.